thomasleveil/ansible-synology-docker-daemon/README.md

 Role variables
 --------------

-The is only one variable: `docker_opts` which is a list of options.
+There is only one variable: `docker_opts` which is a list of options.

     docker_opts:
      - --dns 8.8.8.8